-- self.source\folder: the folder in which the source code to be compiled lives.
-When a package is built in the conan local cache, by default it is the build folder, as the source code is copied from the source folder to the build folder, to ensure isolation and avoiding modifications of shared common source code among builds for different configurations.
-Only when no\copy\source=True this folder will actually point to the package source folder in the local cache. - self.build\folder: the folder in which the build is being done - self.install\folder: the folder in which the install has output the generator files, by default, and always in the local cache, is the same self.build\folder - self.package\folder: the folder to copy the final artifacts for the binary package cpp\info
+The folder in which the source code lives.

+When a package is built in the Conan local cache its value is the same as the build folder by default.
+This is due to the fact that the source code is copied from the source folder to the build folder to ensure isolation and avoiding modifications of shared common source code among builds for different configurations.
+Only when no\copy\source=True this folder will actually point to the package source folder in the local cache.